-The revisions to the HCF were reviewed by the Planning Commission Technical Advisory Committee (PCTAC) on February 25, 2019.
-Next steps include consideration by the full Planning Commission in March and the full City Council in April.
+If the revisions are approved, the next steps include consideration by the full Planning Commission in March and the full City Council in April.

 ALTERNATIVES:

 As an alternative, the committee could choose to not endorse the changes recommended by the Task Force and leave the HCF as it is today.